jameslovallo/ardi/README.md

 ```

 ### ready()

 Use this function to handle events, effects, etc after the template is created.
 You can easily assign events to any `part` in the template using that part's `on` method, as seen in the example below.
-The `e` event object is forwarded for your function to use, i.e to `preventDefault()`.
+This is very useful for handling complex events.
+Note that the `e` event object is always forwarded to the function, i.e to `preventDefault()`.

 ```js
 ardi({